nisaefendioglu/Crypto-App/README.md

 API for Crypto Exchange -> min-api.cryptocompare.com

-My mobile application that I developed with Flutter has the following features:
+My mobile application that I developed with Flutter has the following features: <br>
--Showing up-to-date crypto data simultaneously
+- Showing up-to-date crypto data simultaneously
-- Detail page and graphics created to analyze crypto coins in detail -A chat room created to be able to chat about crypto within the application -Profile page created to change the username, add a profile photo or log out of the application
+- Detail page and graphics created to analyze crypto coins in detail
+- A chat room created to be able to chat about crypto within the application
+- Profile page created to change the username, add a profile photo or log out of the application